And now for Something Completely Different...

 - Eric Idle in the "Mr. Hilter" sketch, and most famously in his "Travel Agent" rant, when he will not stop.
 The live version at the Hollywood Bowl is even better and spans several sketches.

 - Ms. Fanservice

-- Mugging the Monster: A pedestrian reveals multiple arms to defeat a mugger.
+- Mugging the Monster: An animated pedestrian reveals multiple arms to defeat a mugger.

 - Multiarmed And Dangerous: See Mugging the Monster above.

 - Mundane Made Awesome: BICYCLE REPAIRMAN!
 And others—the show loved this trope.